 I’ve always looked up to my sister.
 She’s four years older than me which is just enough of an age difference for me to grow up wanting to dress like her and hang out with her.
 She is creative, artistic, visionary, and compassionate.
 She comes up with these ideas (that usually involve trying to help people in some way) and then is so enthusiastic about it she can convince other people to get on board.
 She’s also an amazing decorator.
 Her house is beautiful.
 She’s a dreamer and I’m a realist, so it’s pretty surprising that I agreed when she came to me with this idea to start a business together even though neither of us had much experience in the business world.
 We did, however, have a lot of experience sharing clothes, furniture, swapping, repurposing, and reusing each other’s things, so in a way, it seemed pretty natural.
 And she is really convincing.
 I love her very much as a sister and a friend and wouldn’t even consider attempting this without her.

 About My Sister

 Kate is the coolest person I know.
-She really is.
 She is well read, witty, fashion forward with an eye for eclectic, vintage pieces in both her wardrobe and her home.
 She has great taste in music and loves to laugh.
-Kate is a devoted friend, a loving wife and mom of two, and a truly amazing sister.
+Kate is a devoted friend, a loving wife and mom of two, an inspiring teacher, and a truly amazing sister.
 I would not even attempt to run a business with anyone else.
-She is level headed and efficient…able to manage computer kinks, check out lines, and customers with grace.
+She is level headed and efficient…able to manage computer kinks, check out lines, and customers with grace and humor.
 She personifies “calm, cool, and collected.”
 I am grateful to have such a close relationship and business partnership with my sister.
-We used to play “store” as kids and sometimes it’s hard to believe that we are actually running our own sale now.
-It’s crazy busy, always changing and growing, and sometimes pretty stressful, but there is always a moment each sale where we are laughing until we cry.
+We used to play “store” as kids and sometimes it’s hard to believe that we are actually running our own business now.
+It’s crazy busy, always changing and growing, and sometimes stressful, but there is a moment each sale where we are laughing until we cry.
 Those moments make it all worthwhile.